oroinc/platform/src/Oro/Bundle/NoteBundle/Resources/doc/api/note.md

 ### activityTargets

-A records to which the note record associated with.
+Records associated with the note record.

 #### create